Prosopis cineraria

-Prosopis cineraria, also known as ghaf, is a species of flowering tree in the pea family, Fabaceae.
-It is native to arid portions of Western Asia and the Indian Subcontinent, including Afghanistan, Bahrain, Iran, India, Oman, Pakistan, Saudi Arabia, the United Arab Emirates and Yemen.
+Prosopis cineraria, also known as Persian mesquite or ghaf or khejri, is a species of flowering tree in the pea family, Fabaceae.
+It is native to arid portions of Western Asia and the Indian subcontinent, including Afghanistan, Bahrain, Iran, India, Oman, Pakistan, Saudi Arabia, the United Arab Emirates, and Yemen.
 Its leaves are bipinnate.
 It can survive extreme drought.
 It is an established introduced species in parts of Southeast Asia, including Indonesia.

-The ʿGhaf is the national tree of the United Arab Emirates.
-Through the Give a Ghaf campaign its citizens are urged to plant it in their gardens to combat desertification and to preserve their country's heritage.
+The ghaf is the national tree of the United Arab Emirates.
+Through the Give a Ghaf campaign its citizens are urged to plant it in their gardens to combat desertification and preserve their country's heritage.
 The desert village of Nazwa in the UAE is home to the Al Ghaf Conservation Reserve.